-- 16. The Committee on Entrance Examinations shall consider questions relating to requirements for admission.
-It shall have charge of the preparation of examination papers and of the conduct of entrance examinations, and shall act with power on the records of such examinations. - 17.
-The Committee on Faculty Business shall consist of the President of the Institute, the Chairman and Secretary of the Faculty, the Dean, and four other members of the Faculty.
+15. The Committee on Entrance Examinations shall endeavor to promote closer relations between the Institute and secondary schools.
+It shall consider questions relating to requirements for admission, shall have charge of the preparation of examination papers and of the conduct of entrance examinations, and shall act with power on the records of such examinations.

+16. The Committee on Faculty Business shall consist of the President of the Institute, the Chairman and Secretary of the Faculty, the Dean, and four other members of the Faculty.
 Of the elected members, two shall be chosen each year for a term of two years; and no such member shall be eligible for immediate reëlection.
 It shall be the duty of this committee to bring before the Faculty questions of general policy, reports of work at other institutions, and other matters for general discussion; also to arrange for the presentation of annual reports by the other standing committees of the Faculty.
-The committee shall arrange for occasional meetings of the entire instructing staff, or of any appropriate portion of it, for the presentation and discussion of questions affecting the interests of the Institute. - 18.
-The Committee on Faculty Rules shall consist of three members, of whom the Secretary of the Faculty shall be one.
-To this committee all proposed changes in Faculty rules shall be referred, and it shall prepare a new edition of the rules annually. - 19.
-The Committee on First-Year Students shall consist of the Dean and of all members of the Faculty giving instruction in first-year subjects.
-It shall make recommendations to the Faculty, as soon as practicable after the intermediate reports of each term, in regard to students requiring special attention, except as such students are provided for under Rule 20.
-It shall also consider all semi-annual and annual marks of first-year students, and shall make suitable recommendations to the Faculty when such marks are presented to the latter.
+The committee shall arrange for occasional meetings of the entire instructing staff, or of any appropriate portion of it, for the presentation and discussion of questions affecting the interests of the Institute.

+17. The Committee on Faculty Rules shall consist of three members, of whom the Secretary of the Faculty shall be one.
+To this committee all proposed changes in Faculty rules shall be referred, and it shall prepare a new edition of the rules annually.

+18. The Committee on First-Year Students shall consist of the Dean and of all members of the Instructing Staff giving instruction in first-year subjects.
+It shall make recommendations to the Faculty, as soon as practicable after the intermediate reports of each term, in regard to students requiring special attention, except as such students are provided for under Rule 19.
+It shall also consider all December and May marks of first-year students, and shall make suitable recommendations to the Faculty when such marks are presented to the latter.